ejh243/BrainFANS/sequencing/ATACSeq/README.md

 Important software that will be installed in this environment are: MACS3 (3.0.2) and samstats.
 If you already have a conda environment, please specify its name or path in the *config.txt* file.
 Please check the python version in this conda environment is <= 3.12, as this is required by MACS3.
 For further details about MACS3 requirements: [MACS3 documentation](https://macs3-project.github.io/MACS/docs/INSTALL.html)

-Other software needed are: BEDTools, SAMtools, Bowtie2, Picard and R. Note two versions of R are needed: version 4.2 for almost all scripts and version 3.6 only for STEP 3.1-SHIFT, as one of the packages used is only available for this version of R.
+Other software needed are: BEDTools, Bowtie2, Picard and R. Note R also needs to be installed in the conda environment, as there are some packages that are not available for latter versions of R.

 ## STEPS